freeCodeCamp/guide/pages/docs/certificates-guide/style-multiple-elements-with-a-css-class/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Style Multiple Elements with a CSS Class"
+title: "Style Multiple Elements with a CSS Class"
+parent: "certificates-guide"
 ---

 You can attach classes to HTML elements by using `class="your-class-here"` within the relevant element's opening tag.